mabuelgh/intersight-metrics-bridge/README.md

 # Intersight Metrics Bridge

-This project use containers to poll metrics from Intersight, store them in InfluxDB and display them into Grafana in a very simple way.
+This project, based on containers, is a tool to poll metrics from Intersight, store them in InfluxDB, and display them in Grafana.
+It provides a very simple way to manage and visualize your metrics.

 ## Getting Started